AaronCamer/Data-Analysis-on-an-Esports-Season/README.md

 ![image](https://user-images.githubusercontent.com/74399142/186645303-2d9b997d-b9ae-451c-b98d-15da1bea9ef5.png)

 ### Win Rate of BLUE and RED side
-Here we added values to the csv files, TeamStats.csv since the scraped material from the website is that, the winning team only highlighted the winning team on the column, therefore, we added R and B values in order to know which side won, and there we calculate the win rate of playing in Blue and Red side.
+Here we manually added values to the csv file, TeamStats.csv since the scraped material from the website is that, the winning team is only highlighted on the column, therefore, we added R and B values in order to know which side won, and there we calculate the win rate of playing in Blue and Red side.

 First import the csv we created new (TeamStats_Rev.csv)
 ![image](https://user-images.githubusercontent.com/74399142/186650554-66ced776-9130-4c5d-8e09-0ace9bdcc6d0.png)